vframbach/backbone-app/README.md

 Backbone.js is a lightweight Javascript front-end library.
 In a Javascript-heavy application, Backbone solves the problem of having a web of jQuery selectors and callbacks, and provides a streamlined way to keep data in sync.

-Backbone has a hard dependency of [Underscore.js](http://underscore.js).
-Underscore.js is a Javascript utility/helper library.
+Backbone has one hard dependency, which is [Underscore.js](http://underscore.js), a Javascript utility/helper library. jQuery is needed for full use of the library.

 ##Getting started
 [Backbone.js for Absolute Beginners](http://adrianmejia.com/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/) - A detailed, four-part tutorial to create a todo app.